 Keith Budgen CBE

 Keith Budgen CBE is a retired Senior Civil Servant who held a range of posts in the Ministry of Justice where he was responsible for the improvement of the administration of justice.
 His last appointment was as Regional Director for Her Majesty's Courts Service, for the South East of England.
-Since 2011 he has been an Assistant Commissioner to the Boundary Commission for England, advised on improvements to the administration of justice in Kenya, Seychelles and the Middle East and is currently a chairman/panel member of selection panels at the Judicial Appointments Commission.
+Since 2011 he has been an Assistant Commissioner to the Boundary Commission for England, advised on improvements to the administration of justice in Kenya, Seychelles and the Middle East and was a chairman/panel member of selection panels at the Judicial Appointments Commission.
 Keith has been a volunteer with The Nasio Trust since 2011 and is now the Chair of Trustees.